Sweet Chocolate: Your Dark Chocolate Training Wheels

 Mild Taste

-This sugary chocolate has a mild, not overpowering or bitter, dark chocolate taste.
+This sugary chocolate has a mild, not overpowering, dark chocolate taste.
 Don't let the color fool you.
 It doesn't taste as dark as it looks.

 German Chocolate